-Biochemically, the activities of RecBCD enzyme are altered upon recognition of $\chi$ .
-Alteration of RecBCD enzyme activity is manifest only when the enzyme approaches $\chi$ , 5'-GCTGGTGG-3', from its 3'-side.
-In the schematic depiction (Figure 4), $\chi$ , which is the sequence in the "top strand" (7), is recognized by an enzyme moving only from the right to the left.
-In vivo, interaction with $\chi$ results in the stimulation of homologous recombination downstream of $\chi$ (69, 71).
-In vitro, recognition of the $\chi$ -sequence causes RecBCD enzyme to switch the polarity of its nuclease activity (Figure 4 (d.)): upon interaction with $\chi$ , degradation of the 3'-terminated strand is down-regulated, while degradation of the 5'-terminated strand is up-regulated (24, 25).
-Consequently, the enzyme produces a lengthy ssDNA tail with $\chi$ at the 3'-terminated end.
-As determined from production of the $\chi$ -specific ssDNA fragments, the probability of recognizing a single $\chi$ is about 30 - 40% (3, 72).
-Interaction with $\chi$ also affects the helicase activity of RecBCD enzyme.
-Recognition of $\chi$ causes the enzyme to pause briefly (typically, a few seconds) at $\chi$ and to resume translocation after the $\chi$ site, but at a rate that is reduced by approximately 2-fold (68).
-Another consequence of $\chi$ -modification is that the RecBCD enzyme gains the ability to "load" RecA protein onto the newly produced ssDNA (2) (Figure 4 (e.)).
-Thus, in response to $\chi$ , the RecBCD enzyme accomplishes both tasks essential for initiation of homologous recombination: 1) it recesses the DSB to produce an ssDNA-tailed duplex DNA with $\chi$ at its produced.
-This RecA nucleoprotein filament now can search for homology, promote invasion of the homologous recipient, and exchange the DNA strands (Figure 4f.).
+Biochemically, the activities of RecBCD enzyme are altered upon recognition of χ .
+Alteration of RecBCD enzyme activity is manifested only when the enzyme approaches χ , 5'-GCTGGTGG-3', from its 3' side.
+In the schematic depiction (Fig. 4), χ , which is the sequence in the "top strand" (7), is recognized by an enzyme moving only from right to left.
+In vivo, interaction with χ results in the stimulation of homologous recombination downstream of χ (69, 71).
+In vitro, recognition of the χ sequence causes RecBCD enzyme to switch the polarity of its nuclease activity (Fig. 4c): upon interaction with χ , degradation of the 3'-terminated strand is downregulated (24, 25), while degradation of the 5'-terminated strand is upregulated (2a).
+Consequently, the enzyme produces a lengthy ssDNA tail with χ at the 3'-terminated end.
+As determined from production of the χ -specific ssDNA fragments, the probability of recognizing a single χ is about 30 to 40% (3, 72).
+Interaction with χ also affects the helicase activity of RecBCD enzyme.
+Recognition of χ causes the enzyme to pause briefly (typically, a few seconds) at χ and to resume translocation after the χ site, but at a rate that is reduced by approximately twofold (68).
+Another consequence of χ modification is that the RecBCD enzyme gains the ability to "load" RecA protein onto the newly produced ssDNA (2b) (Fig. 4d).
+Thus, in response to χ , the RecBCD enzyme accomplishes both tasks essential for initiation of homologous recombination: (i) it recesses the DSB to produce an ssDNA-tailed duplex DNA with χ at its terminus, and (ii) it catalyzes formation of the RecA nucleoprotein filament on the ssDNA produced.
+This RecA nucleoprotein filament now can search for homology, promote invasion of the homologous recipient, and exchange the DNA strands (Fig. 4e).

-The exact molecular mechanism, by which $\chi$ -recognition is translated into the observed changes in the activities of the RecBCD enzyme, remains unknown.
-Most models propose either dissociation or inactivation of RecD subunit (2, 19, 57, 73).
-Indeed, as mentioned previously, the RecBC enzyme (lacking the RecD subunit) is recombinationally proficient both in vivo (13) and in vitro (18) (Figure 4a').
-The RecBC enzyme is a processive helicase but with little or no nuclease activity (41), which is in contrast to the $\chi$ -activated form of RecBCD enzyme; however, this distinction is consistent with the requirement for RecJ nuclease activity in recD- cells in vivo (51).
-Similar to RecBCD enzyme, RecBC helicase facilitates asymmetric assembly of RecA protein only onto ssDNA that is 3'-terminal at the enzyme entry site (Figure 4 (c')).
-The RecBCmediated loading of RecA protein is constitutive and is independent of $\chi$ , consistent with the phenotypic behavior of recD- cells in vivo.
+The exact molecular mechanism by which χ recognition is translated into the observed changes in the activities of the RecBCD enzyme remains unknown.
+Most models propose either dissociation or inactivation of the RecD subunit (2, 19, 57, 73).
+Indeed, as mentioned previously, the RecBC enzyme (lacking the RecD subunit) is recombinationally proficient both in vivo (13) and in vitro (18).
+The RecBC enzyme is a processive helicase but with little or no nuclease activity (41), which is in contrast to the χ -activated form of RecBCD enzyme (Fig. 4a'); how-); however, this distinction is consistent with the requirement for RecJ nuclease activity in recD mutant cells in vivo (Fig. 4b') (51).
+Similar to RecBCD enzyme, RecBC helicase facilitates asymmetric assembly of RecA protein only onto ssDNA that is 3' terminal at the enzyme entry site (18) (Fig. 4e').
+The RecBC-mediated loading of RecA protein is constitutive and is independent of γ , consistent with the phenotypic behavior of recD mutant cells in vivo.